 - Results of consumer usage studies in a market consistent with the scheduling request regarding compliance and related issues, such as reading and comprehension studies of labels and patient information (for non-prescription drugs)

 - Exposure assessment (market penetration)

-When the scheduling request is pursuant to a deregulatory proposal, the applicant will provide the Committee with a summary of the background information used and evaluation prepared by the Therapeutic Products Directorate panel of reviewers.
+- When the scheduling request is pursuant to a deregulatory proposal, the applicant will provide the Committee with a summary of the background information used and evaluation prepared by the Therapeutic Products Directorate reviewers.

 The Committee strives to expedite scheduling decisions and to avoid unnecessary delays to manufacturers and other interested parties.
 Accordingly, parties contemplating a future scheduling recommendation request are advised to contact NAPRA as early as possible so that a specific processing timetable can be planned and Committee time appropriated.